 There are so many things we have to remember to do every day, that we often end up forgetting quite a few of them.
-One way to remember them is to use external memory cues, which are objects or events that remind us of the things that we need to do.
-This article will explain to you how these cues work, give you examples of various types of cues, and show you how you can use cues to help you remember.
+One way to remember them is to use memory cues, which are objects or events that remind us of things that we need to do.

-By serving as a trigger, memory cues help us with our prospective memory, which is a type of memory that involves remembering to perform actions in the future.
-This is different than our retrospective memory, which involves recalling things that we experienced in our past.
+This means that external memory cues can be especially helpful when it comes to our prospective memory, which is a type of memory that involves remembering to perform actions in the future.
+This is different from our retrospective memory, which involves recalling things that we experienced in our past.

 Simply put, memory cues can be any external thing that helps us remember what we need to do.
 For example, if you remember to brush your teeth in the morning because the toothbrush is right next to the sink where you wash your face, you could say that the toothbrush served as a memory cue.

 Below are some examples of ways you can use external cues to remember to do things:

 - If you need to remember to floss your teeth, you can put the box with the floss on top of your tube of toothpaste.

 - If you need to remember to take a pill each morning, you can put the pills next to whatever you usually eat for breakfast, or in a visible location in the area where you eat.